pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

 Status: Current code launches and works as per steps below.

 TODOs:
+- Test the basic deployment
+- Test using service's secrets management using the local keys stuff that is set up.
+- Test using external secrets manager
 - Remove public access to MySQL DB: Limit access for API pod.
 - Remove public access to Buckets (not actually sure it's enabled but need to make sure it is not): limit access to only for API pod